aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-arc/_index.md

 | **File not found exception** | Verify that the target directory exists or create it programmatically before calling `Save`. |
 | **Colors look different on Linux** | Use `Color.FromArgb` with explicit RGBA values to guarantee consistent rendering across platforms. |

-## FAQ's

-### Q1: Can I customize the color of the arc?

-A1: Yes, you can.
-Simply modify the color parameter when creating the `Pen` object.

-### Q2: What if I want a different starting angle for the arc?

-A2: Adjust the starting angle parameter in the `DrawArc` method according to your requirements.

-### Q3: Is Aspose.Drawing suitable for other graphic elements?

-A3: Absolutely.
-Aspose.Drawing supports a wide range of graphic elements, including lines, curves, and shapes.

-### Q4: Can I integrate Aspose.Drawing with other .NET libraries?

-A4: Yes, Aspose.Drawing seamlessly integrates with other .NET libraries, providing flexibility in your development.

-### Q5: Where can I find additional support or community discussions?

-A5: Visit the [Aspose.Drawing forum](https://forum.aspose.com/c/drawing/44) for community support and discussions.

 ## Frequently Asked Questions

 **Q: Does this work with .NET 6 and later?**